Official Class Ring

-There is an Alumni Discount available for the HSU Official Ring.
-For more information, call the Office of Alumni Relations at 325.670.1317.
+There is an Alumni discount available for the HSU Official Ring.
+For more information, call the Alumni Engagement Office at (325) 670-1317.

 At the center of the Hardin-Simmons University experience, our Lord and Savior Jesus Christ reigns supreme.
 Through Him, we pursue excellence in our spiritual, emotional, and educational growth.

 It’s fitting, then, that HSU’s Official Ring is made of refined gold, reminding the wearer of the purifying fire of academics, family, friends, and Jesus Christ.
 The Ring is crowned with the university’s official seal.
 The open book represents the Holy Bible and speaks of the pursuit of knowledge.
 The cross reminds us of the sacrificial death of Jesus Christ and the invitation to follow Him.
 The flame represents both the Holy Spirit and the quest, with His guidance, for excellence.

 The stars on either side of the founding date, 1891, represent the pioneer Texas preachers, ranchers, and other leading citizens whose vision and sacrifices helped bring our school into existence.
 The stars also remind the wearer of all those who have kept and continue to keep the HSU legacy alive and ever-growing, often with great personal sacrifice.